 Knowing the types of air conditioning units will help you decide how and when to upgrade and replace your aging device.
+Of course, when you know more about the AC unit you will also know when it’s time for AC repair.
 Here are the types:

 A window air conditioner works independently from other units.
 This unit may be the best choice for homes located in temperate regions.

 3. Split Air Conditioner

 This type also features an outdoor compressor and an indoor handling unit, much like central air.
 Unlike the latter, though, split AC is used to cool a single room, which can be connected to the outdoor unit.
 This system works great for homes with newly-added rooms, as it doesn’t require complex installation and air conditioning repair works.

 True to its name, a portable AC can be used anywhere though they’re not that lightweight.
 These handy units work like window ACs, are generally cheaper than the latter, and can be transferred from one place to another, offering a better cost-saving solution.

 5. Package Terminal Air Conditioner

 Also known as PTACs, this type of AC is often installed in hotels and commercial establishments.
 Some homeowners have these units installed in their homes, too, because they’re cost-saving.

 6. Smart Air Conditioner

 It can be a window, mini-split, or portable air conditioning unit, but better.
 Smart ACs may be connected to a Wi-Fi and can be controlled remotely just by using a smart phone.
 Most smart ACs boast of energy-efficiency.